nhimsel/project-csc3070/README.md

 #### Options

 - `api_url` - url for openai-compatible llm api (default: http://127.0.0.1:5000/v1/chat/completions)
-- `hide_on_fullscreen` - can be true or false. determines whether the buddy is visible when a fullscreen app is detected
+- `hide_on_fullscreen` - can be true or false. determines whether the buddy is visible when a fullscreen app is detected (default: False)
+- `outfit` - folder in `anims` directory that contains the buddy's active appearance. (default: `default`)

 ### Development Requirements: